chadpark07/recipe-investigation/README.md

 from the authors of the paper "Generating Personalized Recipes from Historical User Preferences".

 The first dataset which contain recipes has 83792 rows with relevant columns such as:
-- n_ingredients: Number of ingredients in the recipe
+- `n_ingredients`: Number of ingredients in the recipe
-- ingredients: Ingredients needed for the recipe
+- `ingredients`: Ingredients needed for the recipe

 The second dataset which contain ratings has 731927 rows with relevant columns such as:
-- recipe_id: Id for a recipe that can be used to merge with the first dataset
+- `recipe_id`: Id for a recipe that can be used to merge with the first dataset
-- rating: The rating that a given user has given a specific recipe
+- `rating`: The rating that a given user has given a specific recipe

 All of the columns in the two datasets are shown below: